Purpose of Policy

 - Perceivable: Available to be seen or heard through assistive technologies

 - Operable: Available to all users through any available device and/or assistive technologies

 - Understandable: Content clearly seen or heard through any available technology or device

 - Robust: Content accessible via many types of technologies, assistive or otherwise

 2. Elsevier will strive to improve access to information by all users, including people with disabilities or impairments, by following User Centered Design (UCD) best practices.
 UCD best practices include understanding users, designing around their needs, and evaluating via usability testing.

 3. An Elsevier accessibility policy statement will be readily available on all internal and external Web sites, along with contact information regarding accessibility issues.

 Elsevier is committed to making this Web site accessible to all individuals.
 We strive to adhere to the Section 508 Guidelines for Web.
 We also strive to meet the W3C Web Content Accessibility Guidelines Version 2.0.
 For more information on Elsevier's accessibility features or to report difficulty accessing this site, please contact us.

 Each product may have an additional statement outlining its level of compliance with the guidelines established in this policy.

-10. Elsevier demonstrates its commitment to accessibility issues through our executive-level accessibility champion, Alicia Wise, Director of Universal Access.
+10. Elsevier demonstrates its commitment to accessibility issues through our executive-level accessibility champion, Alicia Wise, Director of Access and Policy.
 In addition, Elsevier will assign a group of front-line Accessibility Champions to oversee all products.
-The Director of Universal Access will review this policy at least every two years.
+The Director of Access and Policy will review this policy at least every two years.